Psychiatric Encounters in the Colonial Matrix of Power: Persistent Colonialism in a Mexican Psychiatric Institution (VIRTUAL)

 Beatriz M. Reyes-Foster

 Department of Anthropology, University of Central Florida

 In Mexico, contemporary psychiatric encounters reflect the myriad ways in which colonial relationships persist in contemporary times.
-This talk is a close examination of medical encounters in Las Lomas, a state psychiatric hospital in Yucatan, Mexico.
+This talk, based on Reyes-Foster's book Psychiatric Encounters: Madness and Modernity in Yucatan, Mexico (Rutgers University Press, 2018) is a close examination of medical encounters in Las Lomas, a state psychiatric hospital in Yucatan, Mexico.
 Using a framework inspired by Fanon’s Zones of Being and Non-Being and scholarship around the Coloniality of Power, Reyes-Foster proposes Zona del Estar as a conceptual tool for analyzing the ways in which neoliberalism, state power, and indigeneity come together to shape the experience of madness and psychiatric care in the acute ward.